Restaurant in Tallinn, Estonia

 Moon operates in the Traditional Cuisine category, which in the Estonian context means an approach rooted in local and regional cooking rather than fusion experimentation or import-led fine dining.
 This is not a tasting-menu-only room chasing avant-garde credentials — it reads as a venue that has earned Michelin attention by doing the fundamentals consistently well.
 The Telliskivi address places it in one of Tallinn's most active creative districts, a neighbourhood that draws locals as much as visitors, which tends to keep venues honest.
 If you are comparing Moon against Tallinn's higher-end operators like NOA Chef's Hall or 180° by Matthias Diether, both of which operate at the €€€€ tier, Moon offers a materially different proposition: Michelin-noted quality without the top-tier spend.

-The Google rating of 4.6 across 1,951 reviews is a meaningful signal.
-A high volume of reviews at that score indicates consistent execution across a broad range of diners, not just enthusiasts posting after exceptional visits.
 For a special occasion, that consistency matters more than a handful of effusive reviews on a sparse profile.

 Because Moon's Traditional Cuisine framing suggests a kitchen with range across seasons and a menu that rewards return visits, the most practical approach is to treat your first visit as a benchmark rather than a comprehensive survey.
-On a first visit, prioritise whatever the kitchen leads with , the dishes that appear to anchor the menu structure are the ones most likely to reflect the venue's clearest identity.
+On a first visit, prioritise whatever the kitchen leads, the dishes that appear to anchor the menu structure are the ones most likely to reflect the venue's clearest identity.
 These give you the clearest read on whether the kitchen's style suits you.

 A second visit is where Moon's value proposition becomes particularly compelling at the €€ price point.
 Unlike the city's higher-commitment tasting-menu venues, you can return without a significant financial outlay and explore the parts of the menu you bypassed the first time.
-If the kitchen rotates dishes seasonally , as is common in Estonian Traditional Cuisine restaurants that work with local produce , a second visit at a different point in the year will likely show you a meaningfully different menu.
+If the kitchen rotates dishes seasonally, as is common in Estonian Traditional Cuisine restaurants that work with local produce, a second visit at a different point in the year will likely show you a meaningfully different menu.
 This is the kind of venue where returning in winter versus summer is not redundant; it is the point.
-For reference on what Estonian kitchens at this standard can do with seasonal produce across the year, the broader Estonia dining circuit , including Hiis in Manniva, Alexander in Pädaste, and SOO in Maidla , offers useful context for how seriously Estonian chefs engage with the seasons.
+For reference on what Estonian kitchens at this standard can do with seasonal produce across the year, the broader Estonia dining circuit, including Hiis in Manniva, Alexander in Pädaste, and SOO in Maidla, offers useful context for how seriously Estonian chefs engage with the seasons.

 By a third visit, you are in a position to use Moon differently: as a reliable anchor for a longer Tallinn evening, bookending drinks in Telliskivi or dinner before a late programme.
 At this stage you know what you want from the kitchen and can order with precision rather than exploration.
 That kind of familiarity with a mid-range venue is genuinely useful in a city where the top-end rooms require more advance planning and commitment.